wilfredkim/Resume/wilfred.md

 - Trouble shooting and problem solving.
 - Software testing and quality assurance.

+IT Support Attachee

-Moi University College of Health Sciences, Eldoret Information technology Industrial Attacheee, 2016 January - 2016 April
+Moi University College of Health Sciences, Eldoret

+January 2016 - April 2016

+### Duties and Responsibilities:

 - Software and hardware installations
 - Computer hardware repair, maintenance and troubleshooting